We successfully summited Manaslu on 17 October 2023 with thanks to your terrific support and assistance from all of the

 The climbers will be trekked into Base Camp through the Budhi Gandaki valley, and will then ascend through various high camps, fixed rope sections, crevasses, and steep snow slopes to the summit.
 The summit is 8163 m.

-Climbing Manaslu in Autumn Window 2026
+Climbing in Autumn Window 2026

 In 2026, you will have high-quality mountaineering with technical climbing on the first day and a luxury experience of the Himalaya.